plaidPerson/CrapsSimulation/README.md

 # CrapsSimulation

-This Heather's project is for SIES 635.
+This Heather M's project is for SIES 635.